 In late March, the Legal Aid Society of Columbus sued the state's Medicaid director on behalf of several individuals and two nonprofits in central Ohio: the Community Refugee and Immigration Services and Community Development for All People.
 They claimed that some individuals' Medicaid benefits were terminated or put at risk after Ohio failed to follow federal law and Medicaid regulations during the review process.

-Among other issues, the legal aid group argues that the state's Medicaid director, John McCarthy, failed to follow a certain procedure known as "passive redetermination" and did not adequately notify recipients as to why coverage was being terminated and how to appeal it.
-McCarthy is named as the defendant.
+Among other issues, the legal group had argued that the state failed to conduct certain Medicaid renewal procedures and did not adequately notify recipients as to why coverage was being terminated and how to appeal it.

 Federal law requires states to "re-determine" annually whether recipients remain eligible for Medicaid.
 Beneficiaries have their eligibility reviewed the same month they enrolled the previous year.